piccolo-orm/piccolo_web/image/app/content/md/posts/improving_tab_completion_in_python.md

 >>> 'hello_world'
 ```

 If tab completion is a high priority, keep decorators simple and make sure you use `wraps`.
-The `wraps` function copies some important attributes from the wrapped function to the decorator (including `__name__`, `__annotations__`, `__doc__`).
+The `wraps` function copies some important attributes from the wrapped function to the decorator (including `__name__`, `__annotations__`, and `__doc__`).

-Making decorators accurately reflect the child function is a surprisingly deep subject.
+Making decorators accurately reflect the wrapped function is a surprisingly deep subject.
 This is a great [article](http://blog.dscpl.com.au/2014/01/how-you-implemented-your-python.html) on the subject, which is part of an entire series of [articles](https://github.com/GrahamDumpleton/wrapt/tree/develop/blog).

 ## Some setattr magic